 Investing in adjacent business areas and geographies.
-As an industry leader in workforce health and a nationally recognized brand, we believe we are well positioned to acquire businesses in areas which are adjacent and complementary to our current occupational health services offering and will be aligned with our mission and business goals.
+As the largest provider of occupational health services in the U.S., we believe we are well positioned to acquire businesses in areas which are adjacent and complementary to our current occupational health services offering and will be aligned with our mission and business goals.
 Examples of horizontal and vertical integration approaches include workplace safety and specialty care.
 These additional avenues for strategic capital deployment would diversify our service offering, broaden our available market opportunity, and allow us to leverage our strong customer relationships and infrastructure.